The largest city in Scotland, Glasgow has become a true hub of culture, student bars, music, food, and arts.

 - The Garage, too, is an enduring student favorite (and most likely a guilty pleasure of many).

-Bars: I’m going to list a few of the best and most popular bars, but a quick side note – lots of these places offer club nights as well in their basements (almost always free for students!) as well as gigs and events.
+Student Bars Glasgow: I’m going to list a few of the best and most popular student bars, but a quick side note – lots of these places offer club nights as well in their basements (almost always free for students!) as well as gigs and events.

 - Stereo is snugly hidden in an alleyway and offers a cool atmosphere for drinks and listening to a live DJ, usually mellow.
 Its club nights, though, are anything but.